 3. Upward heat flux from the SOIL also reduces the surface cooling.
 This upward heat flux is greater with wet soil and heavier soils such as clay.
 Organic debris at the surface (leaves, matted grass) significantly reduces the heat flux from the soil.

 cooling on slopes leads to drainage of cold air down the slope which generates mixing and downward transport of warmer air.
 Rows oriented down the slope and short or no between row ground cover promotes cold air drainage.
 Brush can slow the motion but not stop it.
 Air motion is weak in low lying areas where cold pools form.
-Cold air drainage flows over the top of the even colder air at the bottom of the slope.
+Cold air drainage may flow over the top of the even colder air at the bottom of the slope.
 Often cold air drainage is complex and simultaneously generated by multiple slopes.

 There are numerous other influences on horizontal variations of nocturnal surface temperatures but attempting to include too many factors can be counter productive.